Linking IPUMS-DHS Data to DHS Files

 Create IDHSPID and IDHSHID in Original DHS Before Merging to IPUMS-DHS data

 When using multiple original DHS files, it is important to create the unique id before appending or pooling all data sets.
 This is because there maybe duplicate CASEIDS across countries and over time.
-The IPUMS-DHS staff has provided example syntax for creating IDHSPID and IDHSHID in Stata and SAS.
+The IPUMS-DHS staff has provided example syntax for creating IDHSPID and IDHSHID in Stata, SAS, and SPSS.

 gen sample = string(4 digit code from the codes tab for the variable SAMPLE) gen str idhspid = sample +caseid

 sample_id = put(4 digit code from the codes tab for the variable SAMPLE, 4.); idhspid =sample || caseid; run;

 STRING sample_s (A4).
 COMPUTE sample_s = STRING(4 digit code from the codes tab for the variable SAMPLE, F4).
 EXECUTE.
 STRING idhspid (A19).
 COMPUTE idhspid = concat(sample_s, caseid).
 EXECUTE.

 Once you have created the IDHSPID or IDHSHID in your DHS data, you can then append and your data sets and merge them to your extract